zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Gross” is an adjective we use for something that w e think is disgusting or something that makes us feel very uncomfortable.
 Sh e is expressing her dislike of what happened last week, or her disgust at what happened last week, when this man fell into her lap on the subway.

 Felix says, “What about when you’re holding onto a pole and somebody’s hand bumps yours and they don’t move away.
 That’s really  annoying.”
 Most trains on the subway have “poles” (poles).
-A “pole” is a tall , vertical, usually, piece of metal that goes from the floor to the ceiling or top of t he train that you can hold onto in case you are standing.
+A “pole” is a tall , vertical, usually, piece of metal that goes from the floor to the ceiling or top of the train that you can hold onto in case you are standing.
 You don’t want to fall over when the train moves.

 Felix is referring to what happens when someone els e’s hand “bumps” (bumps) your hand.
 The verb “to bump” here means to acciden tally, not on purpose, touch something or someone else.
 If another person’s hand  bumps yours or bumps into yours, that means the other hand touches yours.
 Ama nda says, “Oh look, there’s a pregnant woman at the other end of the train and those guys aren’t giving up their seats for her.
 What jerks!”

 A “pregnant (pregnant) woman” is a woman who is exp ecting a child, a baby, but the baby hasn’t been born yet.
 It’s still inside the body of the woman.
 The guys on the other end of the train “aren’t giving up the ir seats for her,” Amanda says.
-“To give up your seat” for someone is to stand up a nd let another person sit where you were sitting, usually because the train i s crowded and there are no more seats left.
+“To give up your seat” for someone is to stand up a nd let another person sit where you were sitting, usually because the train is crowded and there are no more seats left.
 Felix and Amanda both think these guys, these men or boys, are “jerks.”
 A jerk is a terrible person.
 It’s an insul ting word for a bad person.

 Felix says, “At least we don’t have any singers, da ncers, or loud entertainers on this train.
 I hate it when they start performing.”
 In some subways, people will come on the train and sing or dance to try to get m oney from you, to try to get you to give them some money.
 These are “entertainer s” (entertainers).
 An entertainer is anyone who provides amusement or fun  for another person.
 A singer, a dancer, an actor – all of these people are entertainers.
 Felix doesn’t like it went entertainers come on the train and start en tertaining or performing.